MyroMac/SwiftUIAppleSignIn/README.md

 If I had more time, I would:
 1. Integrate register/login with actual API
 2. Refine spacing of Login area to be more responsive to screen height
+3. Decide how to handle landscape mode and implement
-3. Create login state
+4. Create login state
-4. Address other TODO's as listed in the codebase
+5. Address other TODO's as listed in the codebase